Tullverket

 There are tutorials here on tullverket.se.
 Please make sure to use the tutorials when completing your application.
 They contain valuable concrete information, such as the codes you need for certain fields.

-What happens once you have received your authorisation?
+What happens once you are authorised?

 Any terms that apply to your company are provided in the authorisation.